 Of the Buddha’s lessons stay, four talks are viewed as fortunes by numerous Zen students in numerous nations and ages.
-Three articles (Satipa xứ xứhāna, Mindfulness of the Body and Mindfulness of the Breathing) Buddha discussed the technique and consequence of Zen, the staying one (Great Saccaka) discusses the acknowledgement of Buddha himself.
+Three articles (Satipa xứ xứhāna, Mindfulness of the Body and Mindfulness of the Breathing) Buddha discussed the technique and consequence of Zen, the staying one (Great Saccaka) discusses the acknowledgment of Buddha himself.

-Through the experience of meditation and the sincere mind of studying the Buddha’s words, Zen learners find that wanting to meditate and enjoying the good results of Zen, sitting in meditation must be prioritized for practice.
+Buddhism and meditation, Through the experience of meditation and the sincere mind of studying the Buddha’s words, Zen learners find that wanting to meditate and enjoying the good results of Zen, sitting in meditation must be prioritized for practice.

 a.
 Meditation technique: